ADN Information Night

 Location(s) of Program: Poplarville Campus

-A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a registered nurse.
+A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to apply for and take the National Council Licensure Examination (NCLEX-RN) to become a RN.
+ADN students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by any state board of nursing to issue a license.

 Atlanta, GA 30326